 \section{Introduction}

-Formal verification and especially model checking with specifications in temporal logics \cite{baier} have extensively been studied during the last decade.
-The system under consideration is abstracted into a finite state transition system, whereas the specification is translated into a language equivalent generalized b\"uchi automaton.
-Next, these two representations are used to systematically check whether the specification holds or not.
-Conversely, formal methods based control tries to find control inputs such that the specification is satisfied.

-Formal methods based control has been investigated with linear temporal logic (LTL) as in \cite{fainekos2005temporal,guo2015multi,fainekos2009temporal,belta2007symbolic} and recently also with metric interval temporal logic (MITL) \cite{nikou1}.
-LTL and MITL formulas are used to express the system specifications.
-LTL and MITL formulas can be translated into b\"uchi automata \cite{wolper1,maler2}, which allows the calculation of a product automaton with the finite state transition system.
+Formal verification and model checking with specifications in temporal logics \cite{baier} have extensively been studied during the last decade.
+The dynamical system under consideration is abstracted into a finite state transition system, whereas the specification is translated into a language equivalent b\"uchi automaton.
+These two representations are then used to systematically check whether or not the specification is satisfied.
+Conversely, formal methods-based control tries to find control inputs such that the dynamical system satisfies the specification.
+Formal methods-based control has been investigated with linear temporal logic (LTL) \cite{fainekos2005temporal,guo2015multi,fainekos2009temporal,belta2007symbolic} and metric interval temporal logic (MITL) \cite{nikou1}.
+LTL and MITL formulas are used to express the system specifications and can be translated into b\"uchi automata \cite{wolper1,maler2}, which allows the calculation of a product automaton with the finite state transition system.
 Using Dijkstra or a depth-first search algorithm, a suitable discrete run, satisfying the specification, can be found.